-At least 23 new students will start with their classes on Monday at Wittenborg University, representing 8 different nationalities.
+At least 23 new students will start with their classes on Monday at WUAS, representing 8 different nationalities.

 While many are yet to arrive, others enjoyed the fun of Introduction Week activities on Wednesday and Thursday, including a delicious lunch where they got to meet Wittenborg staff and fellow students.
 The new arrivals hail from Libya, Bangladesh, Nepal, Pakistan, Sri Lanka, China, Vietnam and India.